 If you want a feel for what really went on during the Apollo missions, you can hardly do better than the onboard voice transcripts.
 Magellan and Captain Cooke didn't carry along a tape recorder.
 But fortunately for us, their 20th century descendants did when they went to the moon.

-Note: Listen to highlights from the Apollo 11 onboard voice recordings, just posted by NASA in time for the mission's 40th anniversary.
+Note: Listen to highlights from the Apollo 11 onboard voice recordings, posted by NASA in time for the mission's 40th anniversary in 2009.